How an ESOP Works

 So, let’s dive-in and cover these core principles.

-How an Employee Stock Ownership Trust Acquires Shares
+How does an Employee Stock Ownership Trust Acquire Shares?

 In general, the trust represents the employee owners’ interests vis-à-vis the company sponsoring the plan.
 A trustee – often selected by an ESOP committee designated by the company’s board of directors – acts as the shareholder of record and has a fiduciary obligation to all plan participants.

-An ESOT commonly acquires stock in one of two ways:
+An ESOT commonly acquires company stock in one of two ways:

 1. Company Issues Stock – Shares are transferred to the trust either in a single tranche or in multiple, periodic transactions.